object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 programming environment in which the experiments you're doing don't interfere with anything else for which you might be using Python, and conversely which remains unaffected by any packages you may have installed elsewhere.
-This separation can be achieved by doing everything in a Python :term:`virtual environment`, or :term:`venv`.
+This separation can be achieved by working in a Python :term:`virtual environment`, or :term:`venv`.

 A virtual environment is a folder containing a local installation of Python